psychoinformatics-de/studyforrest-www/content/pages/index.rst

      which provides complex sensory input that is both reproducible and is also richly laden with real-life-like content and contexts.

-     Over the last few years, the Study Forrest dataset has grown significantly, and it now encompasses fMRI scans, EEG recordings, eye-tracking data, and extensive annotations overlaying the movie.
+     Over the last few years, the *studyforrest* dataset has grown significantly, and it now encompasses fMRI scans, EEG recordings, eye-tracking data, and extensive annotations overlaying the movie.
 Explore our `Data Page
      <{filename}/pages/resources.rst>`_ to more closely examine the data we have